Buffalo Central Terminal: Future of Amtrak in Buffalo

 On October 5, 2016, Congressman Higgins along with Buffalo Common Council Member David Franczyk toured the terminal with Mark A. Lewandowski, president of the CTRC.
 Higgins came out in support of the station at the terminal as part of a larger redevelopment plan.
 A public campaign to bring Amtrak back to the Central Terminal was launched, complete with a website and social media.

 A plan to return Amtrak to Central Terminal could possibly later add a long discussed NFTA Metro Rail extension from Downtown to the Buffalo Niagara International Airport which would include stops at Central Terminal as well as the Walden Galleria.
 This would connect Central Terminal to the airport as well as to the heart of downtown.
-On April 17, 2017 a 17-member panel including Buffalo mayor Byron Brown approved, by a margin of 10-4, a downtown replacement close to the existing Exchange Street station over the Terminal, in a decision seen as controversial.
-The station site and Central Terminal became part of a political debate, with candidates running in the upcoming mayoral election against Brown promising a reversal of this decision if elected.
+On April 17, 2017 a 17-member panel including Buffalo mayor Byron Brown approved, by a margin of 10–4, a downtown replacement close to the existing Exchange Street station over the Terminal, in a decision seen as controversial.
+The station site and Central Terminal became part of a political debate, with candidates running in the 2017 Buffalo mayoral election against Brown promising a reversal of this decision if elected.
+Eventually, Amtrak built a temporary structure at Exchange Street until a new building on the same site opened in November 2020.